jeanbjauvin/kafka-docker/README.md

   Maps to Kafka's `broker.id` setting.
 Must be a unique integer for each broker in a cluster.
-- `KAFKA_PORT=9092`

-  Maps to Kafka's `port` setting.
-The port that the broker service listens on.
-  You will need to explicitly publish a new port from container instances if you change this.
-- `KAFKA_ADVERTISED_HOST_NAME=<container's IP within docker0's subnet>`
+- `KAFKA_ADVERTISED_LISTENERS=<container's IP within docker0's subnet>`

-  Maps to Kafka's `advertised.host.name` setting.
+  Maps to Kafka's `advertised.listeners` address part setting.
 Kafka brokers gossip the list of brokers in the cluster to relieve producers from depending on a ZooKeeper library.
 This setting should reflect the address at which producers can reach the broker on the network, i.e. if you build a cluster consisting of multiple